 Itinerary of Arosa Cruises

 The list operated by Arosa Flussschiff destinations includes Europe's largest rivers Danube and Rhine, also Main and Mosel, and France's Rhone and Saone rivers.
 Currently, the A-ROSA cruise company owns eleven riverboats operated in Europe exclusively.

 Follows the list of all Arosa river cruise ships.
 Launch years (shown in brackets) allow to you see fleet's expansion from 2009 onwards (1 new boat per year).

 - A-Rosa Brava (2011)

 - A-Rosa Mia (2003)

 - A-Rosa Stella (2005)

 - A-Rosa Viva (2010)

-In this section you'll find all their itineraries schedules with dates and prices.
-Additionally, you'll be able to track the Arosa river cruise ships with our VesselFinder map for ship tracking integrated in every page below.
-This way you'll be able to see where your Arosa ship sails through the year, when and for how much, plus where is the A-Rosa riverboat right now - in realtime!
+In this section, you'll find all their itineraries schedule with dates and prices.
+Additionally, you'll be able to track the Arosa river cruise ships with our VesselFinder map for ship tracking integrated into every page below.
+This way you'll be able to see where your Arosa ship sails through the year, when and for how much, plus where is the A-Rosa riverboat right now - in real-time!

 Note: You can see the CruiseMapper's list of all river cruise ships and riverboats in the "itinerary" section of our River Cruises hub.
 All river passenger shipping line companies and their fleets are listed there.